tlongren/rootdip/README.markdown

 5. __Maintenance Mode__: This option lets you show a "maintenance" message to visitors who aren't logged in.
 This can be useful while making changes to your website or while tinkering with HTML5Press.
 Just don't forget to disable it when you're done or your visitors won't see your site!

+6. __Fuzzy Timestamps__: Enabling fuzzy timestamps on the options page will cause dates/times to display like "two days ago" or "4 hours ago", instead of dates showing "10/07/2011 11:23:34".

+7. __Twitter Widget__: A custom twitter widget is included with HTML5Press as of version 2.1.
+This widget is based on the [Simple Twitter Widget](https://github.com/matthiassiegel/Simple-Twitter-Widget "Simple Twitter Widget") by [Matthias Siegel](http://chipsandtv.com "Matthias Siegel Home Page").
+Matthias graciously allowed me to include his code in HTML5Press.

 Other Considerations
 -----------------------------